joshgummersall/dowork/README.md

 dowork
 ======

-An opinionated NSQ-based framework for data processing in Node.js.
+An [NSQJS](https://github.com/dudleycarr/nsqjs) framework for data processing in Node.js.